-Below, you’ll find one of my favorite poultice recipes.
+Below, you’ll find one of my favorite soothing herbal poultice recipes.
 Take note that this recipe uses fresh herbs.
-If you’re working with dried herbs, bring a small amount of water to a boil, turn off the heat, and add a sufficient amount of the dried herbs until the herbs rehydrate and forms into a thick paste.
+If you’re working with dried herbs, bring a small amount of water to a boil, turn off the heat, and add a sufficient amount of the dried herbs until the herbs rehydrate and form a thick paste.
 Stir and let cool for comfort of application.

 Soothing Herbal Poultice Recipe

 - 1 handful fresh calendula flowers (Calendula officinalis)

 - 1 heaping handful fresh violet leaves (Viola sororia and V. odorata)

 - 1 heaping handful fresh plantain leaves (Plantago spp.)

 - 4-6 ounces very hot water - Not boiling hot.

 - 2 tablespoons powdered clay